 Ford’s Theatre National Historic Site | FORD’S THEATRE

-After perusing the exhibits at Ford’s Theatre Museum, the next stop on the tour of Ford’s Theatre National Historic Site is the theater itself.
-Ironically, you will most likely find that this is the shortest stop on the tour, for unless you are attending a scheduled National Park Service Ranger Talk, a self-guided tour of the theater involves nothing more than walking in, taking a look, and leaving.
-It is the museums that take up most of your time.
+After perusing the exhibits at Ford’s Theatre Museum, the next stop on a tour of Ford’s Theatre National Historic Site is the theater itself.
+Ironically, you will most likely find that this is the shortest stop on the tour.
+Unless a National Park Service Ranger is giving a scheduled lecture about the theater, a self-guided tour involves nothing more than walking in, taking a look, and leaving.
+It is the museums that will take up most of your time.
 If you have rented an Acoustiguide, plan to spend about fifteen minutes listening to the three narrations that pertain to the theater (five if you are doing the Youth Tour).
-There is a park Ranger on duty at all times if you have any questions, but no formal lecture is given other than at the scheduled times.
-See the Tickets web page to find out when such talks are held.
+If you are in the theater when no Ranger Talk is scheduled, Rangers are still on duty at all times to answer any questions you might have.

-Keep in mind that this is not the actual theater in which Lincoln was killed, only the building.
+Keep in mind that Ford’s Theatre is not the actual theater in which Abraham Lincoln was killed, only the building.
 Unlike today, where a theater owner would be charging admission the day after the assassination in order to make a buck, back in 1865 such capitalistic ideas did not exist.
-Owner John Ford, who operated many theaters up and down the east coast, wanted to reopen the theater for performances, but public opinion was highly against it.
-In fact, the local people wanted it torn down.
+Owner John Ford, who operated many theaters up and down the east coast, wanted to reopen and continue with performances, but public opinion was highly against it.
+In fact, the local people wanted the theater torn down.
 Ford ended up selling the building to the U. S. Government.
 It was then gutted and turned into an office building for the War Department and the Surgeon General.

 In 1893, a floor in the building collapsed, killing 22 federal employees.
 After it was repaired, the building was used as a government warehouse until 1911, after which time it remained empty for a few years.
 In 1928, it was turned over to the Office of Public Buildings and Parks of the National Capital, and the bottom floor was converted into a Lincoln museum.
 In 1933, the National Park Service acquired the building.